kedar-bhade/Demo-Codex/README.md

 This repository contains two sample ASP.NET Web API projects and a React frontend for managing users.

+See [docs/architecture.md](docs/architecture.md) for an overview of the application architecture.

 ## Prerequisites
 - .NET 6 SDK
 - Node.js with npm